solidajenjo/DraconisECS/README_BUILD.md

 You can build the project in Visual Studio using either method:

 #### Using Premake5 (Recommended)
+1. Ensure dependencies are built using CMake first
-1. Generate the solution: `premake5 vs2022`
+2. Generate the solution: `premake5 vs2022`
-2. Open `DraconisECS.sln` from the `.vs` directory
+3. Open `DraconisECS.sln` from the `.vs` directory
-3. Select your desired configuration (Debug, Release, or Dist)
+4. Select your desired configuration (Debug, Release, or Dist)
-4. Build -> Build Solution
+5. Build -> Build Solution

 #### Using CMake
 1. Open Visual Studio 2022